Skip to Content

 2. Abdominal cramps

-After fertilization and implantation, you may experience light cramping pain that occurs about 3 – 7 days before your period.
+After fertilization and implantation, you may experience light cramping pain that occurs about 3–7 days before your period.

 3. Absent pregnancy symptoms

 At four weeks some women will already have pregnancy symptoms.
-If you are not feeling pregnant anymore, it’s important you get yourself checked.
+Others may feel very little.

 After a miscarriage, your body will stop producing HCG hormone as it falls over weeks to pre-pregnancy level.